 Budget 2026 now extends the eligibility to use RAM to “all New Zealand taxpayers”, noting this is expected to be limited to just natural persons and family trusts.

 The entry point into the FIF rules has been holding offshore investments costing $50,000 (excluding listed Australian shares).
 This threshold has been left unchanged for a considerable period of time, and Budget 2026 increases this to $100,000.
-Undertaking FIF calculations can be complicated and this extension will be welcome by many taxpayers who are increasingly dabbing in share investment.
+Undertaking FIF calculations can be complicated and this extension will be welcome by many taxpayers who are increasingly dabbling in share investment.
 While complicated tax calculations won’t be necessary to calculate FIF gains, taxpayers will remain taxable on dividends when they are received.
+Any gain on the sale of shares will be taxable if the shares were acquired with the intention of disposal (i.e. applying normal tax rules, explained here).

 As a complementary change to the FIF reforms, it is also proposed to simplify the financial arrangement rules for many taxpayers by removing foreign exchange movements on low-risk foreign currency arrangements from the rules.
 This will be very welcomed by taxpayers who have received unexpected tax bills on unrealised exchange movements.
-Inland Revenue have recently undertaken consultation and Ministers are deciding on the exact nature of any reform.
+Some amendments may only apply to migrants, we are waiting for the release of further detail.

 NRCT is a difficult tax to comply with and Budget 2026 provides certainty that some improvements are coming.
 Proposals for reform were first mooted several years ago, with some improvements put in place under the previous Government.
 These reforms will continue to make the regime less onerous: